LehtinenHenna/automatic-watering-system/project plan.md

 # Project Plan

 ## General
 The project is about creating an automatic plant watering system that runs on Raspberry Pi.
+It reads a digital moisture sensor and when the soil is dry it starts a water pump for n seconds.
+It saves the timestamp information to MongoDB database of when the pump was turned on.
+The web server is accessed via tailscaled.

+## Django web server
-It has a web interface from which the user can control:
+Web interface from which the user can control:
 - toggling the system on or off
 - how many liters of water gets pumped each time the pump is turned on
 - how often the moisture sensor is read